組紐の歴史

-Kumihimo in Japan is deeply involved in various fields such as religion, ceremonies, performing arts, clothing, and furnishings.
+Kumihimo is deeply involved in various fields such as religion, ceremonies, performing arts, clothing, and furnishings in Japan.

-Full-fledged development of Kumihimo began in the Asuka and Nara periods, when continental culture was introduced.
+Full-fledged development of Kumihimo began in the Asuka and Nara periods, when continental Chinese culture was introduced through trade.

 Asuka/Nara period

-The Vitality of Beginnings Transmitted to Tenpyo Land
+The Vitality of Beginnings transmitted to Tenpyo period Japan

-Kumihimo, which was introduced from the continent, is thought to have taken root in Japan during the Nara period.
-Braids such as Nara-gumi, Sasanami-gumi, Kara-gumi, and Yasuda-gumi are preserved in Nara's Shosoin and Horyu-ji temples.
+Kumihimo, which was introduced from the continental China, is thought to have taken root in Japan during the Nara period.
+Braids such as Nara-gumi, Sasanami-gumi, Kara-kumi, and Anda-gumi are preserved in Nara's Shosoin Repository and Horyu-ji temples.
 Kumihimo of this period is characterized by its boldness and generous colors.

 Heian period